Render preview of content with changes (Rmd's and md's are checked)

 1. One that is run during pull requests.
 It is set by:

 GitHub Actions runs a check on all the URLs upon creating a pull request to the main branch.
-If it fails, you can click on the output comment on your pull request that says “Download errors here”.
-This will give you a print out of the broken URLs it found.
+If it fails, you can click on the output comment on your pull request that says “Click here to download detailed error reports”.
+This will download a zip file containing a list of the broken URLs it found.

 1. The other URL check runs on a set interval to see if any URLs referenced are no longer valid.
 This one is set by: